unloggedio/server/README.md

 The server can be deployed using docker or the jar file.
 It can be done on both a private pc for personal testing and an instance of EC2 with public IP for company wide deployment.

 #### Deployment from JAR
+- The jar can be downloaded from [here](https://github.com/unloggedio/server/releases).
 - To deploy the service using jar use the following command:

 ```sh